deanwampler/ai-toolkits-experiments/README.md

 ## Notes on Particular Projects

-Most of the project subfolders have their own READMEs.
-In a few cases, additional commands are required to get started, which are documented in the corresponding README.
+The project subfolders have their own READMEs, which document additional setup that may be required, etc.